Long-term study links cutting back on salt with less heart disease and longer survival.

 Fast-forward 10 years.
 Dr. Cook and her colleagues gathered health information on all the sodium or sodium-control TOHP participants they could track down — just over three-quarters of the volunteers.
 Among those who had been in the control groups, 9% had suffered a heart attack or stroke or died of cardiovascular disease in the years after the trial, compared with 7.5% from the sodium reduction groups.
 That doesn't seem like much of a difference.
 But when you consider that more than 1.5 million Americans have heart attacks or strokes a year, this small difference could mean preventing thousands of these catastrophes annually.

-Table salt isn't entirely a demon.
+Table salt — sodium chloride to a chemist — isn't entirely a demon.
 Your body needs some sodium to transmit nerve impulses, contract and relax muscle fibers (including those in the heart and blood vessels), and maintain a proper fluid balance.
 But it doesn't take much to meet the body's needs.
+The Yanomami people of the Amazon rainforest make do with just 200 mg a day.
+The 3,400 mg the average American gets each day (the amount in one and a half teaspoons of salt) is far more sodium than is needed to do the job.

-The TOHP trials weren't about sodium restriction — cutting out as much salt as possible.
+The TOHP trials didn't require drastic dietary changes.
+They weren't about sodium restriction — cutting out as much salt as possible.
 Instead, they focused on sodium reduction.
 The volunteers ate their normal diets but learned how to look out for hidden salt and avoid it.

 That's an important strategy.
+Only about 10% of the salt we eat is added during cooking or at the table.
+More than 75% of it comes from processed or prepared foods.
 You can't always taste hidden salt; a one-cup serving of Cheerios has more salt than a one-ounce serving of salted potato chips.

-- Check out the fine print.
+Check out the fine print.
 Choose foods low in sodium by reading food labels.
+Sodium is usually listed after total fat and cholesterol.

-- Make it at home.
+Make it at home.
 Limit the use of canned, processed, and frozen foods.
+Cooking from scratch lets you control the salt content.